 - Situation of the Czech Republic today

-- However it is recommended to make a booking, so we can guarantee you a spot, as we limit the maximum number of participants to 15.
+- We limit the maximum number of participants to 15.

 - For 400 CZK (16 EUR) spend 2,5 hours walking around Prague, seeing places of recent history such as Václavské Square (1968 Prague Spring, 1989 Velvet Revolution) and have a lunch or Kofola drink in an authentic canteen from 70s with your local guide.
 For an extra 300 CZK (12 EUR) visit a Nuclear shelter and evoke the paranoia of the 1950’s.
 The admission fee 130 CZK (5 EUR) to a shelter is included in the price.

 - There is 30-min lunch break included, for less than 5 EUR you can enjoy 3-course menu and taste Kofola drink.
 The lunch expenses are excluded from the price.